 - No Bid Ratio shows the percentage of requests that did not make it to the bid against the total number of queries.

 - Errors Ratio shows the percentage of Bid requests with errors against the total number of queries.

 - Skipped Ratio shows the percentage of Skipped requests against the total number of queries.

 Each column in the Real Time Bidding data can be sorted from highest to lowest using the arrows at the top of each column.

 The Toggle Options are found in the top right of the Table Data Panel.

-- By clicking on the Video drop-down, you can switch on and off the video stats in the General panel: Video, Impressions, Views, Views Ratio and CPV.
+- By clicking on the Video drop-down, you can switch on and off the video related metrics in the Video panel: Impressions, Views, Views Ratio and CPV.
 You can switch on/off all video metrics using the Video toggle button.

-- Choose Download Visible Data to copy just the data that is visible in the table.
-This will copy only the data that you have chosen to see using the checkboxes above it (General, Video, etc.)
+- Choose Download Visible Data to download just the data that is visible in the table.
+This will download only the columns that you have chosen to see using the toggle settings for General, Video, Conversions, Real Time Bidding Panels.

-- Choose Copy All Data to copy all the available data.
-This will copy everything regardless of what you have chosen to see in the table.
+- Choose Download All Data to download all the available data.
+This will download everything regardless of what you have chosen to see in the table.